 Our Jewelry and Materials

-Ancient Roman jewelry is spectacular, and it has so many admirers.
+Ancient jewelry is spectacular, and it has so many admirers.
 We hope you will love our collection.
 We would like our jewelry to be accessible to everyone, so each piece is available in the following metal choices: 925 Sterling Silver, 18 Karat Gold Over Sterling Silver, 14 Karat Solid Gold, and 18 Karat Solid Gold.
+Our AMOR~ROMAE pieces are available in Yellow Silver.
 There are many price points.

 We also offer 22 Karat Solid Gold or 24 Karat Solid Gold for each piece, as well as precious stone substitutions, such as diamonds, rubies and sapphires.
 If you would like your jewelry specially made in these ways, please contact us for information.

-Our gold-plated pieces are made with the gold micron plating process, otherwise known as heavy gold plating/vermeil.
-This technique is the highest quality, and there are regulations that must be met in order for the plating process to qualify as micron plating.
-These are that the underlying metal must be sterling silver, the gold must be at least 10K (ours is 18K), and finally, the gold plating must be of a certain thickness - usually over 2.5 microns.
-These requirements guarantee that your piece is of great quality, and that the gold finish will last for many years.
-In order to preserve the plating and ensure a longer life for your jewelry, we suggest that our clients avoid spraying our plated jewelry with perfume, and wearing it in the swimming pool or the sea.
+Our 18 karat gold-plated pieces are made with the gold micron plating process known as vermeil.
+This technique, also called heavy gold plating, is of the highest quality, and there are regulations that must be met in order for the plating process to qualify as micron plating.
+These are that the underlying metal must be sterling silver, the gold must be at least 10K (ours is 18K), and finally, the gold plating must be of a certain thickness - usually over 2.5 microns (we use 3).
+These requirements guarantee that your piece is made of the best materials, and that the gold finish will last for many years.

 If you would like to request that your piece is created in Rome, please specify in the Special Instructions area of the product page.
 We are happy to special deliver your piece from the heart of Rome.
 Enjoy!